jordancormack/jordancormack.github.io/_posts/2020-04-13-GenerativeDrone.md

 <img src="/images/generative_drone_body_iso_stiffer.png" alt="" class="inline">

-Results from a modal analysis of the modified geometry show the first two modes stay the same, but increase in frequency by 6% and 12% (Mode 1 comparison shown below).
+Results from a modal analysis of the modified geometry show the first two modes stay the same, but they increase in frequency by 6% and 12% respectively.
+(Mode 1 comparison shown below).

 <img src="/images/generative_drone_mode1_comparison.gif" alt="" class="inline">